Columbia Correctional Institution (Wisconsin)

 The Columbia Correctional Institution (CCI) is an adult male maximum-security correctional facility operated by the Wisconsin Department of Corrections Division of Adult Institutions in Portage, Columbia County, Wisconsin.
 The operating capacity is 541.
-The average daily population for fiscal year 2018 was 830.
+The average daily population for the fiscal year 2018 was 830.
 Larry Fuchs, the warden, has been in that position since April 2020.

 History

 The facility was constructed on 110 acre at a cost of $38.6 million.
 It has an area of 27 acre inside the perimeter fence.
 Columbia Correctional Institution opened in May 1986, with an original capacity of 450 inmates housed in single bed cells.
 In 1997, a 150-bed barracks was constructed for minimum security inmates and over time many of the single bed cells have been converted to double bed cells.

 In 1988, a sculpture entitled Chromatic Fragments—Vortex to the Sky by artist and University of Illinois Professor of Art Christiane Martens was installed in the parking area of the prison.
 The 20 ft tall painted steel sculpture cost $50,000.

 In 2007, a female staff member was accused of having sex with inmates at the prison.
 She pleaded no contest to a lesser charge.
 In 2008, a female corrections officer was charged with multiple counts of second degree sexual assault.
 The use of force was not alleged in either situation, but Wisconsin law does not allow prisoners to consent to sex with prison staff.
 Punishment can be up to 40 years in prison, and a large fine.

 In 2020, two inmates escaped from the maximum security portion of the prison.
 James Newman and Thomas Deering both used clothing and yoga mats to scale the two 45 ft high security fences.
 While one of the security fences was supposed to be an electric "Stun Fence", it was not operational at the time.
-In addition, possibly due to act 10 and short staffing, all but one of the five watch towers meant to watch the fence were unmanned at the time of the escape.
+In addition all but one of the five watch towers meant to watch the fence were unmanned at the time of the escape.
 Both inmates managed to make it over both fences and make it all the way to Illinois before being captured.